 We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
-We looked at a sample of dental care records to confirm our findings and noted that individual records were written and managed in a way that kept patients safe.
-Dental care records we saw were accurate, complete, and legible and were kept securely and complied with data protection requirements.
+We looked at a sample of dental care records and found that not all the records we reviewed were detailed and contained information about the patients' current dental needs, past treatment and medical histories.
+Some dental care records lacked detail of discussions regarding options, risks and benefits and therefore informed consent.

+Dental care records we saw were legible and were kept securely and complied with data protection requirements.